modelgateway/geps/template.md

 ### Requirements

-[TBU, list all key requirements to keep in mind]
+[TBU, list all key requirements to keep in mind, use https://datatracker.ietf.org/doc/html/rfc2119 verbs]

 ## Design